anapcruz/RHO_Challenge/README.md

 * [Docker-compose]

 ### How to run it?
-Clone the repository to your local machine
+Clone the repository to your local machine:
 ```sh
 $ https://github.com/anapcruz/RHO_Challenge.git
 ```